-The Target NSSAI shall only include S-NSSAIs that can be provided in an Allowed NSSAI for the UE.
-The Target NSSAI may include e.g.:
+The Target NSSAI shall only include S-NSSAIs that can be provided in an Allowed NSSAI, or in an Allowed NSSAI and Partially Allowed NSSAI, for the UE.
+The Target NSSAI includes at least one Rejected S-NSSAI, and may include e.g.:

-- all or a subset of the Rejected S-NSSAIs for RA when none of the S-NSSAIs in the Requested S-NSSAI were available in the TA where the UE is;
+- all or a subset of the Rejected S-NSSAIs for RA, all or a subset of the S-NSSAIs rejected partially in the RA, all or a subset of Partially Allowed NSSAI when none of the S-NSSAIs in the Requested S-NSSAI were available in the TA where the UE is;

-- all the S-NSSAIs of the Allowed NSSAI and all or a subset of the Rejected S-NSSAIs for the RA;
+- all the S-NSSAIs of the Allowed NSSAI, all the S-NSSAIs of the Partially Allowed NSSAI, and all or a subset of the Rejected S-NSSAIs for the RA, and all or subset of S-NSSAIs rejected partially in the RA;

-- a subset of the S-NSSAIs in the Allowed NSSAI and all or a subset of the Rejected S-NSSAIs for the RA if the operator policy is to prefer this Target S-NSSAI to the Allowed NSSAI.
+- a subset of the S-NSSAIs in the Allowed NSSAI, a subset of the S-NSSAIs in the Partially Allowed NSSAI, and all or a subset of the Rejected S-NSSAIs for the RA, and all or subset of S-NSSAIs rejected partially in the RA, if the operator policy is to prefer this Target S-NSSAI to the Allowed NSSAI.